SamBailey6194/pointless_impressions/README.md

 - **Framing Option Selection in Cart**: The add to cart modal was not showing a dropdown selection for the framing options due to lack of JSON being passed to the template.
 Added a function to the Artwork model to return framing options as a list of tuples for the template to render the dropdown.
 Added the JSON dump to ArtworkListView and ArtworkDetailView CBVs.
 Then ensured the data was being fetched properly in the relevant html and js files.
 - **Add to Cart Submission**: The add to cart modal was not submitting the form properly due to handling of JSON responses for framing conditions.
 Updated the `artwork_detail.html` to have the postloadjs hold the framing conditions JSON data for the modal to fetch and render the dropdown properly.
 - **Toasts Were Displayed Outside the Header Container**: The toasts were being displayed outside the header container due to styling issues.
 Added a custom `#toast-container` styling to the source CSS file to ensure proper positioning.
+- **Local Storage and SSR**: The cookie and local storage uuid's for the cart were not syncing, meaning the django session was not receiving the cart data properly and the order summary on the checkout page was not receiving the information.
+Fixed by sending the cart uuid from local storage to the server via a cookie on each request.
+- **Network Error when updating order in checkout**: The checkout page was throwing a network error when trying to update the order summary due to the `header_footer.js` sending too many requests for the cart uuid.
+Added a debounce wrapper which fixed the network errors by ensuring only one cart fetch runs within a short time window, preventing multiple overlapping requests that the browser would otherwise abort.

 ### Unfixed Bugs